Why We Struggle To Ask For Help

 I will admit.
 I hate asking for help.
 I try to do it myself first.
 I will always try to do it myself first.

 When my husband was deployed the last time I had to mow the lawn all summer long.
 This was hard and every time I did it I would burst into tears when I was done.
-For some reason, it was very hard for me.
-At the end of the mowing season, I hired a company to come out and do it because I couldn’t imagine asking anyone.
+For some reason, mowing the lawn was emotionally hard for me.
+At the end of the mowing season, I hired a company to come out and do my lawn because I couldn’t imagine asking anyone to help with that.

 There have been a few times when I HAD to ask for help.
 There was no other option.
 In those times I was thankful that I had people to ask.
-It’s a hard thing to do.
-To admit you do need help and to ask for it.
+Asking for help is a hard thing to do.
+To admit you do need help and to actually ask for it.

 We want to be brave.
 We want to be strong.
 We do not want to be seen as weak.

-But what I have been learning the last few months is that some people want to help, they really really do.
+But what I have learned during my years as a military spouse is that some people want to help, they really really do.
 They don’t know how to help you unless you tell them.
 I have seen people willing to cut our grass or help with the lawn.
 To bring us fans when our air went out.
 To offer a shoulder to cry on when I just didn’t think I could make it another day.

 We are brave and we are strong but we are not superhuman and sometimes we do need extra help.
 We are doing the work of two people.
 It would be impossible to get everything right all of the time.